KaustubhSN12/Deloitte-Australia-Data-Analytics-Job-Simulation-on-Forage/README.md

 # 📊 Daikibo Analytics Job Simulation – Step-by-Step Guide

-Welcome to the Daikibo Analytics Job Simulation.
+Welcome to the Deloitte-Australia-Data-Analytics-Job-Simulation-on-Forage .
 This guide will help you navigate and solve both tasks using **Tableau** and **Excel**, providing detailed instructions, helpful links, sample commands, and expected outcomes.

 ---